 This leaderboard helps you understand the most used named features among all of the ones that you have created in UserIQ.

 This list features the top 10 named features that were clicked on in the past 30 days.
 You can also view the number of times a named feature was clicked in that period.

 Most Active Users

 This leaderboard provides insight on your most active users.
-We determine the overall activity of a user based on the number of actions they have taken in your app (combination of page views, feature clicks, and campaign impressions) and the number of sessions they have had in a stipulated amount of time.
+We determine the overall activity of a user based on the number of actions they have taken in your app (combination of page views, feature clicks, and engagement impressions) and the number of sessions they have had in a stipulated amount of time.
 Using those metrics, we display the top 6 users with highest overall activity in the past 30 days.